limbernie/limbernie.github.io/_posts/2019-12-14-smasher2-htb-walkthrough.md

 app.run(host='127.0.0.1', port=5000)
 ~~~~

 It turns out that `ses.so` is a Python module.
-I\'m pretty sure the credential is NOT `<REDACTED>:<REDACTED>`. :laughing:
+I'm pretty sure the credential is NOT `<REDACTED>:<REDACTED>`. :laughing:

 ### Cracking the `auth.py` and `ses.so` puzzle

 Analysis of `ses.so` tells me that it doesn't matter what the password is for DSM, it's the same as the username.
 Every new connection creates a new thread and a new `SessionManager` object, added to the `Managers` dictionary, referenced by `get_secure_key()`.
 The login credential is stored in `user_login` while `craft_secure_token(login)` is stored in `secret_key`, which is also the API key.

 Brute-force (after 976 attempts) triggers a segfault in one of the threads.
-I guess that\'s where the timeout occurs at `wonderfulsessionmanager.smasher2.htb` as well.
+I guess that's where the timeout occurs at `wonderfulsessionmanager.smasher2.htb` as well.
 This is also where the username is revealed in the `$rsi` register when I attached `gdb` to the process `python auth.py` running locally on my machine.

 <a class="image-popup">
 ![1ae17c69.png](/assets/images/posts/smasher2-htb-walkthrough/1ae17c69.png)